Can Dogs Eat Grapes? NO — Toxic and Potentially Fatal

 What are signs of grape toxicity?

 Vomiting (often first sign), diarrhea, lethargy, loss of appetite, abdominal pain, decreased urination.
 As kidney failure progresses: increased then decreased urination, weakness, pale gums, collapse.
-Symptoms appear within 6-24 hours.
+Signs can appear within hours, but timing varies.

 Are grape juice and wine also toxic to dogs?